 The End of Christian Nubia

 In this context, internal Egyptian politics played a hand.
 The rulers of Egypt had for long had a problem with unruly nomadic Arab tribes, who from time to time posed a grave threat to their country’s stability.
-One solution was to drive them out into neighbouring lands.
-This policy had already been tried in the eleventh century when the Fatamid regime in Egypt had pushed Arab tribesmen westward, into present-day Libya, Tunisia and Algeria (all Muslim states).
+One solution was to drive them out into neighboring lands.
+This policy had already been tried in the eleventh century when the Fatimid regime in Egypt had pushed Arab tribesmen westward, into present-day Libya, Tunisia and Algeria (all Muslim states).
 This had solved the Fatimid’s problem but had led to disaster for the states of western North Africa.

 Turbulent Muslim Nomads

 Now the Egyptian rulers did the same thing by ejecting rebellious Arab tribes into Christian Nubia.
 These turbulent nomads wrecked the stability of, first Makuria, and then Alodia.
 Nubian society fell into increasing anarchy.
 This made it easy for a Muslim leader to seize the throne of Makuria in c.
 1317, and begin imposing Islam on the Christian population there.